 Federal regulations require that colleges provide specific consumer information about the school and financial aid to enrolled and prospective students.
-Each semester (three times per year) the CCC Schedule of Classes is mailed to all Coconino County residents and is made available at all CCC campuses and other designated locations in Coconino County.
-On the back page of the Schedule of Classes, students are given a brief listing of consumer information and a link to expanded information on the CCC College Compliance webpage at https://www.coconino.edu/details/compliance-information .
 Individuals may request a free, printed copy of this page (CCC College Compliances and Consumer Information) by visiting the Office of Student Financial Aid at 2800 S. Lone Tree Road, Flagstaff AZ 86005.